J-Ramalho/industRial/docs/7_anova.md

 <img src="7_anova_files/figure-html/unnamed-chunk-3-1.png" width="100%" />

-1 factor with severals levels + 1 continuous dependent variable Similar to the t-test but extended - this test allows to compare the means between several levels of treatement for a continuous response variable (the t test is only 2 levels at a time, performing all pair wise t-tests would also not be a solution because its a lot of effort and would increase the type I error)
+They have been doing so many experiments that sometimes it gets hard to remember which variables have been tested in which experiment.
+This plot reminds him that this test consisted simply on 1 input variable with severals levels - the temperature and one continuous dependent variable - the number of cycles to failure.
+The plots shows clearly that the distributes are quite appart from each other in spite of the slight overlap between the first three groups.
+The underlying question is: are the different levels of temperature explaining the different results in resistance to fatigue? to confirm that means of those groups are statistically different from each other he knows he can use the analysis of variance.
+The name is a bit misleading since he want to compare means...but this name is historical and comes from the way the approach has evolved.
+The anova as it is called is similar to the t-test but is extended.
+Using all pair wise t-tests would mean more effort and increase the type I error.

-ANOVA principle: the total variability in the data, as measured by the total corrected sum of squares, can be partitioned into a sum of squares of the differences between the treatment averages and the grand average plus a sum of squares of the differences of observations within treatments from the treatment average
+The anova main principle is that the the total variability in the data, as measured by the total corrected sum of squares, can be partitioned into a sum of squares of the differences between the treatment averages and the grand average plus a sum of squares of the differences of observations within treatments from the treatment average.
+The first time he read this explanation it seemed complex but he understood better on seeing a simple hand made example on the [kahn academy - anova](https://www.youtube.com/watch?v=EFdlFoHI_0I).

 ### Aov {#aov}

-In R the anova is built by passing the linear model to the anova or aov functions.
-The output of the anova function is just the anova table as shown here for this first example.
-The output of the aov function is a list.

 ```r